 28. Chicago Cubs – 42-60 (-63 points) – Last Week: #28

-The Cubs have plenty of veterans that could be moved, but each possesses a large contract that makes him less attractive to contending teams.
+The Cubs have plenty of veterans to move, but each possesses a large contract that makes him less attractive to contending teams.

 29. Baltimore Orioles – 40-58 (-87 points) – Last Week: #29